Nonlinear Dynamic Systems Parameterization Using Interval-Based Global Optimization: Computing Lipschitz Constants and Beyond: Synthesis of Global Maximization Problems for NDS Parameterization

 \subsection{Remark on Improving Scalability and New Insights}

-So far we have presented systematic methods of transforming NDS parameterization as global maximization problems for various function sets.
-Herein, we \textit{(a)} discuss some methods to improve scalability of the proposed approaches for NDS parameterization and \textit{(b)} evaluate the understanding on the relation particularly between Lipschitz continuous and QIB function sets and provide some necessary corrections.
+So far we have presented systematic methods of transforming NDS parameterization as global maximization problems for various function sets. {Herein, we \textit{(a)} discuss some methods to improve scalability of the proposed approaches for NDS parameterization and \textit{(b)} review the relation between Lipschitz continuous and QIB function sets and provide some necessary corrections.}